timelsass/boldgrid-inspirations/readme.txt

 * Bug fix:		JIRA WPB-2391	Hide BoldGrid Welcome Panel if key isn't entered yet.
 * Bug fix:		JIRA WPB-2392	If key is less than 32 char don't make call to validate.
 * Bug fix:		JIRA WPB-2393	Error messages should be removed when resubmitting keys.
+* Bug fix:		JIRA WPB-2394	Cursor for show/hide log should be a pointer.

 = 1.2.6 =
 * Misc:			JIRA WPB-2344	Updated readme.txt for Tested up to 4.6.1.